rensetsu/BetterAnimeTraktMapper/README.md

    * If the season has more episodes than MAL counterpart, it will prompt user to do episode range correction or add episode offset.
    * Else, user will be asked to add episode offset.
-4. BATM will populate additional IDs from AniDB, AniList, IMDb, Kitsu, SIMKL, TMDB, and TVDB for better integration with 3rd party applications, but won't add additional episode correction to each platforms.
+4. BATM will populate additional IDs from AniDB, AniList, IMDb, Kitsu, TMDB and TVDB for better integration with 3rd party applications, but won't add additional episode correction to each platforms.
    * This will be solved by my future project in [Ryuuganime][ryuu] to fix all this mess once BATM finished, and [animeApi](https://animeapi.my.id) dropped [anime-offline-database][aod] as dependency and changed license to